 …I don’t always feel Him

-…I’m clueless and devoid of any good answers
+…I’m clueless of any good answers at times

-Those are the people I want to talk to.
+People who can say those things out loud in a Starbucks are the ones I want to talk to.
 The ones whose struggles are real, dreams are yet unfulfilled, and still they believe.
 They trust, they wait, they cry, they plead…and then they get up and trust again.

 Recently, a friend of mine told me he has trouble calling himself a Christian.
 At first, I pushed back at him, asking why in the world would he not want the honor of being called by that name.

-Sure, God reminded me that it is my job to love the lady with the big hair and loud mouth.
-There’s lots of things about me that don’t really scream “authenticity” to a world dying for the real thing.
+Sure, God has reminded me that, in spite of how much she’s irritated me, it’s my job to love the lady with the big hair and loud mouth.
+I’ll admit there are lots of things about me that don’t really scream “authenticity” to a world dying for the real thing.
 But if you have to advertise your faith that loudly, maybe it’s not that real after all…